Alfresco/docs-alfresco/enterprise-viewer/latest/config/performance/index.md

 Every page of a document is transformed using either Pdfium, Ghostscript, or MuPDF, so anything that can be done to improve the performance of this process will help.

+- By default, AEV utilizes PDFium.
+For utilizing MuPDF or Ghostscript, a third party license may be required.
 - Use an SSD for your temporary directories
 - Even better, leverage a RAM Disk/[tempfs](https://en.wikipedia.org/wiki/Tmpfs) like `/dev/shm` as that is WAY faster than even an SSD